 There may be some grants on which benefits are not allowed, a lower indirect cost rate is applicable, or that have a cap of some level for total charges.
 We ask that the budget for all grants include all charges anticipated by the research or program, even those that may be covered by matching funds from a non-federal grant or college funds.
 By including all anticipated costs, the College is in a better position to make a decision regarding the grant proposal.
 Once the Dean of the College Office approves the grant, they will determine where the additional funds will come from to meet the total budget expenses and communicate that to the Business Office.

 Student stipend/per hour rate

-Once the College has received the official award notification, Corporate and Foundation Relations contacts the Business Office in order to assign an account number to the grant.
+Once the College has received the official award notification, Corporate and Foundation Relations notifies the Business Office and Central Records in order to assign an account number to the grant.
 All expenditures and other financial activity for the grant are tracked using this number.
-The PI, and anyone else they authorize, will have online access to their grant activity on the Hub.
-The following documents need to be received before the account number may be established:
+The PI, and whomever they authorize, will have online access to their grant activity on the Hub.
+The following documents must be received before the account number will be established:

 - Official award document

 - Signature Authorization form (individuals authorized to approve charges)